 The Case of the Golden Idol is a fantastic mystery video game that asks players to engage in a rigorous series of logic deductions to solve crimes spanning generations.
 It also has a game-breaking bug on the Nintendo Switch version that renders its DLCs unplayable.

 Latvian-based studio Color Gray Games was founded in 2021 by brothers Andrejs and Ernests Klavins.
 The Case of the Golden Idol was their debut game when it launched for PC and Mac in October 2022, and it earned them a BAFTA for Best Debut Game.
-They released a port for Nintendo Switch in May 2023 that is unfortunately riddled with a heinous memory problem.
+They released a port for Nintendo Switch in May 2023 that is unfortunately riddled with a heinous memory problem, even months later.

 The Save Bug in The Case of the Golden Idol on Nintendo Switch